 Genesis 3:16 says that He would greatly increase the woman's pains.
-Revelation 21:4 says that there will be no more mourning or crying or pain
+Revelation 21:4 says that there will be no more mourning or crying or pain.

-Genesis 3:1-5 says that Satan appears as a deceiver of mankind.
-Revelation 20:10 describes Satan as the devil who deceived them and says that he will be thrown into the lake of fire .
+Genesis 3:1-5 says that Satan appears as a deceiver of man ikind.
+Revelation 20:10 describes Satan as the devil who deceived the m and says t hat he will be th rown into I the lak e of fir е

 Genesis 3:24 tells us that Adam and Eve were driven from God's presence because of their sin.
-Revelation 22:4 says that we shall man be li This esis can be seen, then, as the book of beginnings because it describes the earth God created and 's life on earth as the result of sin.
-In the verses you read, Revelation is describing what it will ike in heaven one day.
-Therefore, from Genesis to Revelation, the Bible is one continuous story, year, we will be studying the Old Testament to see how God's story unfolds before the birth of st. You will learn many important truths for your life as you study.
+Revelation 22:4 says that we shall see His face.

+Genesis can be seen, then, as the book of beginnings because it describes the earth God created and man's life on earth as the result of sin.
+In the verses you read, Revelation is describing what it will be like in heaven one day.
+Therefore, from Genesis to Revelation, the Bible is one continuous story.
+This year, we will be studying the Old Testament to see how God's story unfolds before the birth of Christ.
+You will learn many important truths for your life as you study.